pstaender/kirby-console/README.md

 ### Troubleshooting

-If `kconsole` can not be started, try `kirby-console` instead.
+If `kconsole` can not be started, try `kirbyconsole` instead.
 Or - if possible - use a bash compatible cli.

 `kconsole` is a bash scripts that allows to restart the whole REPL.
 The php script requires a bash-script-workaround to make a restart possible ([read here why](https://github.com/bobthecow/psysh/issues/416)).